Ian Hunter (singer): Mott the Hoople

 By 1969, Hunter had two children, but was still hoping for a return to making music full-time.
-Meanwhile, guitarist Mick Ralphs joined organist Verden Allen in Jimmy Cliff's backing band, The Shakedown Sound.
+Meanwhile, guitarist Mick Ralphs joined organist Verden Allen in Jimmy Cliff's backing band, the Shakedown Sound.
 Eventually Ralphs, Allen, vocalist Stan Tippins, bassist Overend Watts, and drummer Dale Griffin united to become Silence, who auditioned for British impresario Guy Stevens.
 Silence renamed themselves after Willard Manus' 1966 novel, Mott the Hoople.
-The band lacked a credible singer with stage presence, and the seasoned Hunter, who had by this time taken to wearing his trademark sunglasses, auditioned on a lark and was given the position.
+The band lacked a credible singer with stage presence, and the seasoned Hunter, who had by this time taken to wearing his trademark sunglasses, auditioned for a laugh and was given the position.
 They were a critical success in the UK, where some of their most dedicated early fans included future members of the Clash.
 However, they could not sustain their commercial appeal, and their American tours were slow in building a following.
 Mott released several LPs and attracted enthusiastic live audiences, but experienced dismal sales despite the svengali-like leadership and promotion of Stevens.
-After a 1972 concert in a "gas cylinder" in Switzerland, the band announced their end.
+After a 1972 concert in a disused gas holder in Switzerland, the band announced their end.

 David Bowie, a fan of the band, then offered them a song he had just written.
 As Hunter recalled in a 2004 DVD interview, "He offered us "Suffragette City", which I didn't think was good enough.
-And then he sat down on the floor, Regent Street it was, in a publisher's office, and plays "All The Young Dudes" on an acoustic guitar."
+And then he sat down on the floor, Regent Street it was, in a publisher's office, and plays "All the Young Dudes" on an acoustic guitar."
 It reached No. 3 in the UK Singles Chart, and revived the band, who were appreciative of Bowie's rescue.
 Guitarist Ralphs relates that Bowie taught Mott studio tricks, but one of the best-known sounds during the period was a 'hand-clap-in-the-toilet' routine that relied more on Hunter's vision than it did on Bowie's clearly more experienced studio abilities.
 Bowie guitarist Mick Ronson also significantly contributed to Mott's sound, a fact noticed by Hunter, who would later collaborate with Ronson a great deal.